umenzi/techtrix_gazebo_assignment/README.md

-Add# Gazebo Assignment
+# Gazebo Assignment

-This repository contains the code to run the simulation of the TechTrix robot, {name}, for the Gazebo Assignment.
+This repository contains the code to run the simulation of the TechTrix robot for the Gazebo Assignment.

 ## Prerequisites